publishing

 but what I’m grappling with today, is what if there is no single view, even if it is a figure with multiple panels, that can explain your results the same way that having an animation, in particular an interactive animation, could do?

-in silico particles (representing barnacle larvae) to a coastal oceanographic system with environmental selection on the two lineages of barnacle that we are studying.
+the above is a representation of fitting in silico particles (representing barnacle larvae) to a coastal oceanographic system with environmental selection on the two lineages of barnacle that we are studying.
 The bottom plot shows frequencies of the northern and southern types plotted against latitude, and as the movie plays it shows how the oceanography and selection interact to fit simulated data to empirical data.
 This alone is a daunting amount of information.
 But we can vary so many parameters: depth of larval release, time in the water column, strength of selection, cost functions, the fit to over 100 distinct loci for which we have data, inter annual variation.
 There is almost no way to represent the complexity of this story - adequately! - in the illustrations we typically put together for a science publication.
 So it will probably end up that many of these movies will be online supplements.
 But I wonder: when will our expectations of “publishing” science catch up with the technology with which we DO science?